lakshay3697/Wordpress-Custom-Template/README.md

 // Permalink settings and wordpress template creation

-1. Make sure your Permalink settings in wordpress are set to 'Day and Name' option.
-(Browse to Settings->Permalink option in wordpress admin panel and select 'Day and Name')
+1. Make sure your Permalink settings in wordpress are such that the two pages/templates specified below have specified urls when these pages are created.
+(For ex :- Making sure that wordpress permalink settings (Settings->Permalinks) are set to 'Day and name' option works for me.)

 2. Add a new page to theme via wordpress admin panel and make sure the following two things :-

     a) Template is set to 'CustomForm' in Page Attributes->Template setting.
-    b) Url Slug is set to 'custom-form' in Permalink setting for this page .
+    b) Url Slug is set to 'custom-form' in Permalink setting for this page so that the page url becomes 'http://localhost/wordpress/custom-form/'

 3. Add another page to theme via wordpress admin panel and make sure the following two things :-

     a) Template is set to 'CustomFormRedirect' in Page Attributes->Template setting.
-    b) Url Slug is set to 'custom-form-redirect' in Permalink setting for this page.
+    b) Url Slug is set to 'custom-form-redirect' in Permalink setting for this page so that the page url becomes 'http://localhost/wordpress/custom-form-redirect/'

 Now browse to localhost/wordpress/custom-form to see the custom template in action!